 The first inkling I had that I was on the road to recovery was when my kids started to laugh at things I said.
 People had always laughed at my jokes.
 Before my breakdown, I'd been a "life and soul of the party" sort of person, but no one had laughed at what I said for a very long time.
 Then one day I found I'd got my sense of humour back.
 I was myself again.
 Nowadays I aim to laugh more than I cry, because there was a time when I didn't.

-I'm no longer defined by my illness and all the labels I used to use to describe it.
+I'm no longer defined by my illness and all the labels I used to describe it.
 I'm not sick, or mad, or a failure.
 I'm not useless or helpless and I'm definitely not a victim.
-(I was a teacher who'd been bullied into breakdown.)
 I'm a writer.
 Mental illness is part of my past and my present and it will probably be part of my future, but it isn't me.
-I am more than my illness - much more.
+I'm more than my illness, much more.
 When you realise that, you're on the road to recovery.

 When I was ill, I felt as if I was stumbling around in the darkness.
 Sometimes I fell and it was hard to get up again.
 Now I'm walking in the light but I can't see very far ahead.
 When the fog descends, I get lost, but I know it will lift eventually and then I'll get my bearings again.
 So for now I just keep putting one foot in front of the other.
 I was there...
 Now I'm here.

 EMOTIONAL GEOLOGY features a manic depressive textile artist.
 Manic depression (properly known as bipolar affective disorder) is a mental illness that many creative and high-achieving people have suffered from.
 A documentary, Stephen Fry - The Secret Life of the Manic Depressive was shown on BBC2 in 2006.
 In the programme Fry says, "At the age of 37, I had a diagnosis that explained the massive highs and miserable lows I've lived with all my life."